T-R-a-c-k/MERN/README.md

 Overall the project showcases well a basic MERN stack's architecture but is made overly simple to allow for learning on how to conduct future projects.
-Things that I _should_ still be changed:
+Things that _should_ still be changed:

 - Tests are not fully (or remotely) comprehensive
 - Some functions should be extracted out as helper functions for ease of reusing code